tbidne/navi/README.md

 #### Single

-This service allows one to create a single notification based on an arbitrary command.
+This service sends a single notification based on an arbitrary command.

 ##### Specific Options